Upgrading The Steering Rack

 For All 1983-88 Cougars / Thunderbirds

-You must also remember that if you're upgrading from a 20:1 to 15:1 rack, you should also consider upgrading your power steering pump to match.
-There is a difference between the pumps, at least on paper.
+YIf you're upgrading from a 20:1 to higher-effort 15:1 rack, you should also consider upgrading your power steering pump to match.
+There is a slight difference between the pumps, at least on paper.
 In reality, plenty of people have simply reused their old pumps without much issue.
 If there was some sort of serious problem then we'd definitely report it here; as of right now we're not aware of issues.